ENCCS/julia-for-hpc/content/interfacing.rst

 Therefore, if you want to call a Fortran function using Julia, you must pass the mangled identifier corresponding to the rule followed by your Fortran compiler.
 In addition, all inputs must be passed by reference when calling a Fortran function.

-Below we provide an example for interfacing Julia with Frotran.
+Below we provide an example for interfacing Julia with Fortran.

 .. code-block:: fortran

    # fortran_julia.f90

    module fortran_julia
       implicit none
       public